ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/bash-linux-endpoint-triage-and-validation-scripting/tool-usage-notes.md

 #### ▶ Remote Linux Virtual Machine

+**Purpose:**<br>
-**Purpose:** Provide a realistic host environment for practicing live endpoint investigation and shell-based automation.
+Provide a realistic host environment for practicing live endpoint investigation and shell-based automation.

-**How It Was Used:** All commands and scripts were executed directly on the host through terminal-based SSH sessions.
+**How It Was Used:**<br>
+All commands and scripts were executed directly on the host through terminal-based SSH sessions.
 Files were created, edited, and executed locally within the VM filesystem.

+**Operational Relevance:**<br>
-**Operational Relevance:** Mirrors how analysts access and investigate potentially compromised systems during triage and containment.
+Mirrors how analysts access and investigate potentially compromised systems during triage and containment.

-Environment characteristics observed during execution:
+**Environment characteristics observed during execution:**
 - **Operating System:** Ubuntu Linux (LTS release)
 - **Kernel:** Linux 5.x series
 - **Shell:** Bash (`/bin/bash`)